 There are two types of cystoscopy: rigid and flexible.
-A rigid cystoscopy uses a thin, lighted tube that consists of an obturator and a telescope with a lens and light system; It is usually performed to take tissue samples and carry out complicated surgeries.
+Rigid cystoscopy uses a thin, lighted tube that consists of an obturator and a telescope with a lens and light system; It is usually performed to take tissue samples and carry out complicated surgeries.
 It is done under general or spinal anesthesia.
-While flexible cystoscopy uses a flexible fiber-optic telescope to provide diagnosis of urinary abnormalities and to evaluate the effectiveness of a treatment.
+While flexible cystoscopy uses a flexible fiber-optic telescope to provide a diagnosis of urinary abnormalities and to evaluate the effectiveness of a treatment.
 It is performed under local anesthesia.

 The cystoscopy may be performed for both diagnostic and therapeutic purposes:

 - Assess the function of the kidneys by taking a urine specimen through ureteral catheters

 - Differentiate between benign and malignant bladder lesions